xyperine/Icons-Creator/README.md

 #### Editor version

-It should be fine if you are using 2021.3+, however, I didn't really test any other versions.
+It should be fine if you are using 2021.3+, I didn't really test any other versions.

-*I will update this section if I will try other editor versions.*
+I will update this section if I will try other editor versions.

 #### Rendering